Instacart CMO Cheryl Law is no longer at the company

 Instacart CMO Cheryl Law is no longer at the company, Techcrunch has learned.

 Instacart confirmed the departure.
-We were tipped off about her departure a bit before the whole Amazon making a $13.7B bid for Whole Foods thing went down, but the company has now confirmed that she is no longer there.
+We were tipped off about her departure a bit before the whole Amazon making a $13.7B bid for Whole Foods thing went down.
 Law joined Instacart at the beginning of the year and was previously the CMO of Prosper.

 Instacart’s challenges can change on a nearly daily basis — especially following Amazon’s bid for Whole Foods.
 The company has to ensure it can load up its team with effective executives that can navigate its increasingly complex web of logistics, growth and operations.
 This can sometimes be the norm at startups, as priorities change as they scale (and in Instacart’s case, raise a ton of money).
 The company raised $400 million at a $3.4 billion valuation in March.